• 16 min read

 Each flower's distinctive yellow centre forms a picturesque scene when clustered together, especially during their peak blooming season.
 In Singapore, these flowers reach their peak blooming season in the cooler months, typically from late November to early January, transforming landscapes into vibrant blue.

-Forget-me-nots also stand out with their size, each flower measuring about half an inch in diameter and with plants reaching up to 30 centimetres in height.
+Forget-me-nots also stand out for their size: each flower measures about half an inch in diameter, and plants reach up to 30 centimetres in height.

 The forget-me-not name also holds a significant message that resonates deeply with hope and remembrance.
 In European folklore, the flower is often associated with romantic tales where the flower is given as a token of eternal love and a promise to remember one another forever.